ItsAlanK/portfolio-tracker/README.md

 ### Existing Features ###
 - Live stock/crypto price checker:
-    - User can search all major stocks and cryptocurrency prices live without having to have them in their own portfolio.
+    - User can search all major stocks and cryptocurrency prices live without needing to have them in their own portfolio.
 - Simple Command-Line Interface:
     - The tool is controlled using a simple terminal with basic input prompts all clearly explained to the user for easy navigation.
 - Input validation:
     - All user inputs are validated to ensure the correct inputs are provided to prevent errors.
-This includes the correct format, amount of inputs and that any tickers searched are valid.
+This includes the correct format, amount of inputs and that all tickers searched are valid.
 Any incorrect inputs give feedback to the user explaining why it was wrong with examples of the correct input format.
 - Saves and displays user's position sizes and buy-in prices:
     - Using Gspread and Google Sheets the user can input and edit their own positions which are saved for future use.
 - Calculates current value of user's positions: